Lagrangian filtering for wave-mean flow decomposition: Formulation of on-the-fly method

 As in KV23, we now define a corresponding set of `partial' Lagrangian mean fields, that is, fields obtained by carrying out the averaging integration from $t^* - T$ to some $t < t^* + T$.
 By finding PDEs for these partial fields and evolving them over the averaging interval alongside the governing equations for the flow, the full Lagrangian mean fields in \S \ref{sec:fullLagmean} are obtained when $t = t^* + T$.
 The subscript $p$ always denotes a `partial' field, and these fields evolve with time $t$, while the time $t^*$ at which the Lagrangian mean is assigned is a fixed parameter.
 In the definitions of the partial fields, we drop the dependence on $t^*$ for readability, since everything in this section refers to one fixed averaging time $t^*$.

 First, we define a partial mean flow map to correspond to \eqref{vpbardef}, namely

 so that $\vpbarp(\va,t^*+T) = \vpbar(\va,t^*)$.
-This particular form of $\vpbarp$ is needed for the same reason discussed in \S \ref{sec:definingmean}, namely the natural condition that the partial mean position of a stationary particle should be the position itself.
-The possibility for zeros in the denominator of the $RHS$ of \eqref{vpbarpdef} will be discussed later.
+This particular form of $\vpbarp$ (in particular the second term which vanishes when $t = t^* + T$) is needed for a similar reason to that discussed in \S \ref{sec:definingmean}, namely that the partial mean position of a stationary particle should be the position itself, so that the image of the partial mean flow map is the same as that of the flow map itself.

 We then define the partial equivalents of \eqref{fbardefs}: